shakes76/PatternAnalysis-2024/recognition/2D UNet (46992701)/README.md

 The model has been trained for 40 epochs, using an ADAM optimiser with an initial learning rate of 1e-4.
 The learning rate is reduced by a factor of 0.1 if mean epoch loss plateaus over 2 epochs (i.e. patience = 2).
 The model uses Cross-Entropy loss and DICE score as the evaluation metrics.

 ## Testing and Validation:
-The model's perfromance is assessed using a DICE evaluated on the validation dataset, which is distinct from the training dataset.
+The model's performance is assessed using a DICE score, evaluated on the validation dataset, which is distinct from the training dataset.
 The training loss at each iteration, the average training losses per epoch and the dice score for each iteration have been plotted to visualise performance of the 2D UNet model.

 ## References:
 1. O.Ronneberger, P.Fischer, and T.Brox,"U-Net: Convolutional Networks for Biomedical Image Segmentation," in Medical Image Computing and Computer-Assisted Intervention – MICCAI 2015, ser.
 Lecture Notes in Computer Science, N.Navab, J.Hornegger, W.M.Wells, and A.F.Frangi,Eds.
 Cham: Springer International Publishing, 2015, pp.234–241.